MotusWTS/motus/inst/doc/upstream_api.md

 as `ts` on subsequent calls.
 When there are no further GPS fixes, the API returns an empty list.

+### gps_for_receiver (batchID, ts, authToken) ###

+       - batchID: integer batchID
+       - ts: largest gps timestamp we *already* have for this batch
+       - authToken: authorization token returned by authenticate_user

+      e.g.
+      curl --data-url-encode json='{"batchID":111,"ts":0,"authToken":"XXX"}' https://sgdata.motus.org/data/custom/gps_for_receiver

+   - return all GPS fixes from batch batchID which are later than timestamp ts

+   - columns should include these fields (as they exist in the transfer tables):
+     - ts
+     - batchID (optional; this is just batchID)
+     - lat
+     - lon
+     - alt

+Paging for this query is achieved by using the last returned value of `ts` as `ts` on subsequent calls.
+When there are no further GPS fixes, the API returns an empty list.

 ### metadata for tags (motusTagIDs, authToken) ###

        - motusTagIDs: integer vector of motus tag IDs; tag metadata will only be returned for tag deployments whose project has indicated their metadata are public, or tags deployments by one of the projects the user has permissions to.
        - authToken: authorization token returned by authenticate_user

+      e.g.
+      curl --data-url-encode json='{"motusTagIDs":[12345,12346,12347],"authToken":"XXX"}' https://sgdata.motus.org/data/custom/metadata_for_tags

    - return a list with these items: